LISTEN TO AUDIO OF THIS CONTENT

 The BAC Calculator Formula

-The formula used here incorporates a BAC calculation procedure provided courtesy of Herbert Moskowitz, Ph.D., a noted alcohol researcher.
+The formula used is a procedure provided courtesy of Herbert Moskowitz, Ph.D., a noted alcohol researcher.
 These calculations are based on the National Safety Board, Department of Transportation’s formulation.

 Time Spent Drinking